Regularity for eigenfunctions of Schr\"odinger operators: Differential structure of blow-ups

 \begin{thm} Assume $\maY \neq \maX$.
-Then, using the notation of the above paragraph, the family~$\maX':= \{X'_j\}$ is a weakly transversal family of submanifolds of~$M'$.
+Then, using the notation of the above paragraph, the family~$\maX':= \{X'_j\}$ is a clean family of submanifolds of~$M'$.
 Moreover, the minimum dimension $d_{\maX'}$ of the family $\maX'$ is greater that the minimum dimension $d_{\maX}$ of the family $\maX$. \end{thm}